Recurrence in the countable-space case

 \[ \mathbb{P}(\eta_x \geq m | X_0 = x) = \mathbb{P}(\tau_x < \infty | X_0 = x)^m = q^m,\]

-for all $m\in\mathbb{N},$ which proves the first statement.
+for all $m\in\mathbb{N},$ which completes the proof of the first statement.

 \[ \begin{align*} \mathbb{P}(\eta_x = m | X_0 = x) & = \mathbb{P}(\eta_x \geq m | X_0 = x) - \mathbb{P}(\eta_x \geq m + 1 | X_0 = x) \\ & = q^m - q^{m+1} \\ & = q^m (1 - q), \end{align*}\]